SolidLabResearch/Challenges/reports/browser-extension-intercepting-urls-to-open-resources-with-user-defined-app.md

 Below you see a screenshot of the context menu that appears when right-clinking on a page when the plugin is installed.

-![A screenshot of the context menu that appears when right-clinking on a page when the plugin is installed.](img/acmeplugin.png)
+![A context menu that appears when right-clicking on a page.
+It has the option "Acme Open in".
+This option has three options: edit, open, and permissions.](img/acmeplugin.png)

 ## User flow